vbirgus/Collaborative-Air-Hockey-Robot/README.md

 # Collaborative ABB Robot as an opponent in the Air Hockey Game

-This repository contains the code for detecting and predicting the trajectory of an air hockey puck, developed as part of my diploma thesis.
-The system processes camera input (either real or simulated) to track the puck, predict its movement, and communicate with a robot for real-time interaction.
+This repository contains Python code for detecting and predicting the trajectory of an air hockey puck, developed as part of my diploma thesis.
+The system processes camera input (either real or simulated) to track the puck, predict its movement, and communicate with an ABB robot for real-time interaction.

+In addition to the Python script, the repository includes a RobotStudio simulation environment for testing and simulating the entire system.
+This allows you to experiment with the detection and prediction models in a virtual environment before deploying them to the physical robot.